A great conference should fulfill a need, be useful, ideally unique or even vital to whoever you are trying to attract.

 Organizing a conference means covering the basics well, but making it sparkle means putting in some extra thought and planning.

 These tips below, will help you to ensure your audience is at the heart of your conference to ensure success.

 1. Test demand

 In order to put your audience at the core of your event, you need to know them well and ensure you’re meeting a need they have.

-This can be achieved by testing demand first perhaps through online events, conversations and community.
-A thriving, regular Twitter hour, for example, that attracts lots of like-minded people is likely to highlight an interest in topics and areas where there are unanswered questions and curiosity.
+This can be achieved by testing demand first, perhaps through online events, conversations, and community.
+A thriving, regular Twitter hour, for example, can attract lots of like-minded people and is likely to highlight an interest in topics and areas where there are unanswered questions and curiosity.

 Magazines, like Red, and newspapers are now aware of this community advantage and are increasingly laying on events they know readers will be engaged by – a win/win for the publications and audiences – both adding value and further enhancing the brand.